andreasbehnke/docker-presto-postgresql/README.md

 - presto
 - postgresql and its connector
-- mongodb and its connector
-- mysql and its connector

 So you only have to `docker-compose up` and use [CLI](https://prestodb.io/docs/current/installation/cli.html) to access the presto container at `docker-host:8080`.